 During the trial, you heard evidence of acts allegedly done by the Defendant on other occasions that may be similar to acts with which the Defendant is currently charged.
-You must not consider any of this evidence to decide whether the Defendant engaged in the activity alleged in the indictment.
-This evidence is admitted and may be considered by you for the limited purpose of assisting you in determining whether [the Defendant had the state of mind or intent necessary to commit the crime charged in the indictment] [the Defendant had a motive or the opportunity to commit the acts charged in the indictment] [the Defendant committed the acts charged in the indictment by accident or mistake].
+This evidence is admitted and may be considered by you for the limited purpose of assisting you in determining whether [the Defendant had the state of mind or intent necessary to commit the crime charged in the indictment] [the Defendant had a motive or the opportunity to commit the acts charged in the indictment] [the Defendant acted according to a plan or in preparation to commit a crime] [the Defendant committed the acts charged in the indictment by accident or mistake].

+You may not consider this evidence for any other purpose.

+The Defendant is currently on trial only for the crime[s] charged in the indictment.
+You may not convict a person simply because you believe that person may have committed an act in the past that is not charged in the indictment.

 Rule 404.
 [Fed.
 R. Evid.]
-Character Evidence; Crimes or Other Acts

-- (b) Crimes, Wrongs, or Other Acts. - (1) Prohibited Uses.
-Evidence of a crime, wrong, or other act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character. - (2) Permitted Uses; Notice in a Criminal Case.
+Character Evidence; Crimes or Other Acts a) Prohibited Uses.
+Evidence of a crime, wrong, or other act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character.

+(2) Other Crimes, Wrongs, or Acts.

+b) Permitted Uses.
 This evidence may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.

+c) Notice in a Criminal Case.
+In a criminal case, the prosecutor must:
-On request by a defendant in a criminal case, the prosecutor must: - (A) provide reasonable notice of the general nature of any such evidence that the prosecutor intends to offer at trial; and

-(B) do so before trial - or during trial if the court, for good cause, excuses lack of pretrial notice.
+(A) provide reasonable notice of any such evidence that the prosecutor intends to offer at trial, so that the defendant has a fair opportunity to meet it; (B) articulate in the notice the permitted purpose for which the prosecutor intends to offer the evidence and the reasoning that supports the purpose; and (C) do so in writing before trial - or in any form during trial if the court, for good cause, excuses lack of pretrial notice.

 United States v.
 Beechum, 582 F.2d 898 (5th Cir.
-1978) (en banc), cert. denied, 440 U.S. 920 (1979), discusses at length the tests to be applied in admitting or excluding evidence under Rule 404(b); and, more specifically, the different standards that apply depending upon the purpose of the evidence, i.e., to show intent versus identity, for example.
+1978) (en banc) discusses at length the tests to be applied in admitting or excluding evidence under Rule 404(b); and, more specifically, the different standards that apply depending upon the purpose of the evidence, i.e., to show intent versus identity, for example.
 See id. at 911 n.15.

 Both the Supreme Court and the Eleventh Circuit have expressly endorsed the Beechum test.
 Huddleston v.
 United States, 485 U.S. 681 (1988); United States v.
 Miller, 959 F.2d 1535 (11th Cir.
-1992) (en banc), cert. denied, 506 U.S. 942 (1992).
+1992) (en banc).